Johnydj123/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

 - Implement exception handling to catch the relevant exceptions and display appropriate messages.

 **Output:**
-The program should display employee records or the appropriate error message if no data is found.
+The program should display employee records or the appropriate error message if no data is found..

 ---